 The wellbeing of children and families is very important.
 Measurements are conducted in a sensitive way, in private and away from other children.
+Research is ongoing to ensure this continues to be done in a supportive way.

 Individual results are not shared with your child or their school.
-The weight and height information is shared only with you via a parent feedback letter and/or telephone call.
+The weight and height information is shared only with you through a parent feedback letter and/or telephone call.
 It is your choice to share or not share the information with your child.

-The emotional impact of the NCMP has been researched and studies show that body image, self-esteem, weightrelated teasing and restrictive eating behaviours do not change as a result of being measured or receiving feedback.
-If you are concerned about your child's growth, weight, body image or eating patterns, seek further support from a school nurse or General Practitioner.
+If you are concerned about your child's growth, weight, body image or eating patterns, please seek further support from a school nurse or General Practitioner.